YASMINE MOHSENI INTERVIEW

 Not sure what the obvious ones are but I feel that the West Coast art vibe is much more organic and homegrown.
 There’s a freedom and fearlessness that encourages experimentation, which doesn’t exist as much in New York.
 New York’s art world has a strong hierarchy and tradition and it’s still very much the center of art commerce, but I’m not sure it’s the center of contemporary creativity.
 A collector once told me that LA is where the art is created and New York is where it’s sold.
 That might be a tad reductive but I understand his point.

 Up and coming shows you are curating?

 I have quite a few projects coming up but there’s only one I can talk about right now!
-I’m opening a show on July 21 at Marine Salon in Venice, California.
+I’m opening a show on July 21 in Venice, California.
 This beautiful private exhibition space is run by art dealer Claressinka Anderson and emphasizes viewing and considering contemporary art within a domestic setting.
 For our first collaboration, we’re presenting a group of artists whose work engages in a craft tradition, where the artist's hand is visible in each work.
 Exhibiting artists include Alika Cooper, Stephanie Dotson, Nathan Hayden, Ry Rocklin and Tanya Aguiniga.

 How would you describe the current state of contemporary art?

 Art today is no longer relegated to the ivory tower, it’s everywhere: from street art to innovative galleries.
 Contemporary art is always reinventing itself; there really is something for everyone, just keep looking around until you find your flavor.

 Anything else youd like to share with our audience?

 It takes time to train your eye and understand what you like and don’t like so, if you’re interested in art but aren’t sure where to begin, go to as many art events as possible.
 And email me, I’m always down to hit an opening!